-The Internet site is administered by the Agency.
-The RA and the Agency are required to post specific records to the Internet site in relation to a MCSR, and any related CSPR.
-The Agency will post records required during preparation of a MCSR (eg. Public notices regarding public participation).
+The Registry Internet site is administered by the Agency.
+The RA and the Agency are required to post specific records to the Internet site in relation to the MCSR and any related CSPRs.

-Upon declaration of the MCSR, the Agency requires RAs to post on the Registry, every three months, a statement of projects for which a class screening was used.
-The statement should be in the form of a list of projects, and will include:
+Upon declaration of the MCSR, the Act requires RAs to post on the Internet site of the Registry, at least every three months, statements of projects for which an MCSR was used.
+Each statement should be in the form of a list of projects, and should include:

-- the title of each project for which the MCSR was used; - the location of each project; - the date of the decision for each project; and - contact name and/or phone number.
+- the title of each project for which the MCSR was used; - the location of each project; - RA contact information (name, phone number, address, email); and - the date when it was determined that the project falls within the class of projects covered by the report.